A coordinate system shall be composed of a non-repeating sequence of coordinate system axes.

 The number of axes shall be equal to the dimension of the space of which it describes the geometry.

 It is therefore not permitted to supply a coordinate tuple with two heights of different definition.

-The number of ordinates in a coordinate tuple shall be equal to the number of coordinate axes in the coordinate system.
-Ordinates in coordinate tuples shall be supplied in the order in which the coordinate system's axes are defined.
+The number of coordinates in a coordinate tuple shall be equal to the number of coordinate axes in the coordinate system.
+Coordinates in coordinate tuples shall be supplied in the order in which the coordinate system's axes are defined.